jar-evans/interpolation_lib/README.md

 # interpolation_lib

-Implementation of Lagrange and Newton polynomial basis interpolation, Chebyshev nodal polynomial and splines
+Implementation of some interpolation methods to test the usefulness of extending Python with C via the PythonC API.
+Methods include Lagrange and Newton polynomial basis interpolation, Chebyshev nodal polynomial and splines.